yukimemasade/portfolio/README.md

 - SQL (PostgreSQL)
 - Data analysis
 - Business metrics
-- Dashboards & data visualization
+- Data visualization
 - Analytical thinking

 ## Notes
 All projects are educational and based on open or simulated data.
-The repository demonstrates my approach to data analysis and problem-solving.
+The repository demonstrates my analytical approach and problem-solving skills.